GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Health_DrugDeaths.md

 ### Description of Data Processing:

 Data was wrangled, cleaned and filtered for only contiguous U.S. states & Washington, D.C.
-The crude death rate per 100,000 population was calculated by dividing total deaths by population weighted by 100,000.
+The crude death rate per 100,000 population was calculated by dividing total deaths by population, weighted by 100,000 (death / pop * 100,000).

 ### Key Variable and Definitions: